peopledoc/django-agnocomplete/docs/index.rst

 Demo
 ====

 If you want to see it in action, simply install it as indicated in the README, run ``tox -e serve``, and point at the local devserver.
-You should be able to click on the "[DEMO JS]" links and see it in action.
+You should be able to click on the "[JS DEMO]" links and see it in action.
 Browse the source code that lives in ``demo/templates`` to see how easy it is to interact with ``django-agnocomplete``.

 ..
 Contents: